 For the main part of the square crochet coaster, we will be working in rows

-Row 2: Insert your hook into the 3rd chain from the hook, yarn over, pull up with a loop, yarn over, insert hook into the same chain, yarn over and pull up 2 loops.
-For 4 loops total.
+Row 2: Insert your hook into the 3rd chain from the hook, yarn over, pull up a loop, yarn over, insert hook into the same chain, yarn over and pull up another loop.
+You should have 4 loops on the hook.

 Yarn over and go through all 4 loops on the hook.